-Foreign Facilities
+Unsecured Foreign Facilities

-In addition to the Revolving Facility, the Company maintains various revolving and term loan bank facilities to support operations in Greater China ("Foreign Facilities").
-These facilities allow certain of the Company's Greater China subsidiaries to borrow and obtain letters of credit in U.S. dollars and Chinese yuan.
+The Company guarantees unsecured revolving and term loan bank facilities ("Unsecured Foreign Facilities") used by certain of the Company's Greater China subsidiaries to support their operations.
+The Unsecured Foreign Facilities, which allow borrowings in U.S. dollars and Chinese yuan, have availability totaling \$100 million.

-The Company maintains various revolving and term loan bank facilities that are guaranteed by L Brands, Inc. with availability totaling \$100 million.
 The interest rates on outstanding borrowings are based upon the applicable benchmark rate for the currency of each borrowing.
-During the first quarter of 2018, the Company borrowed \$10 million and made payments of \$8 million under these facilities.
-The maximum daily amount outstanding at any point in time during the first quarter of 2018 was \$90 million.
-Borrowings on these facilities mature between May 7, 2018 and December 18, 2018 and are included within Current Debt on the May 5, 2018 Consolidated Balance Sheet.
+For year-to-date 2018, the Company borrowed \$10 million and made payments of \$57 million under the Unsecured Foreign Facilities.
+The maximum daily amount outstanding at any point in time in 2018 was \$90 million.
+Borrowings on the Unsecured Foreign Facilities mature between August 2018 and December 2018.
+As of August 4, 2018, borrowings of \$40 million are included within Current Debt on the Consolidated Balance Sheet.